 Legends swirl around the Matchless Mine, the place where one of Leadville’s most notorious silver kings, Horace Tabor, struck it rich and where his mistress-turned-wife died alone and penniless in 1935.

 Horace Tabor amassed great wealth almost overnight when he bought the Matchless Mine in 1879, which became one of the most productive silver mines of the era.
 Soon after, he started a scandal when he left his wife Augusta, a respected community leader, for the young, beautiful Elizabeth “Baby Doe” McCourt.
 Horace and Baby Doe married, with wedding invitations fashioned from solid silver, but their high-flying lifestyle was not to last.
 When silver prices crashed, their fortune vanished.
 He died in 1899, leaving Baby Doe and their two daughters destitute.

-Open daily from Memorial Day weekend through late September.
+Open Tuesday through Saturday until late September.
 Call (719) 486-1229 to confirm tours after Labor Day.

 More on hours and admission.

 The Matchless Mine is located 1.25 miles up East 7th St.

 All visitors to the Matchless Mine are requested to maintain social distancing and wear a face covering, for everyone’s safety.